SunnyDcitruspunch/WorkerGraph/README.md

-# DataBased Take Home Project Boilerplate
+# Sunny's DataBased Take Home Project Boilerplate

 Your assignment is to design and implement a filter for the points on a graph.